What is an FHA Loan? Requirements, How It Works and How to Get One

 Homeowners can choose to do the improvements themselves or use contractors, but all repairs must be permanent and make your home more livable and useful, according to the FHA.
 Eligible home improvement projects can include:

-• Livability and usability improvements like:
+• Livability and usability improvements such as:

 • Installing new flooring or a new roof